You can make a representation by downloading the form below.

 - amend the application to promote the licensing objectives

 - reject the application

-If you wish to withdraw any representations you may do so confirming this in writing, providing you do so no later than 24 hours before any hearing, or otherwise orally at the hearing.
+If you wish to withdraw any representations you may do so in writing, providing it is no later than 24 hours before any hearing, or orally at the hearing.